jakemcc/test-refresh/README.md

 ## Compatibility

-lein-test-refresh has been tested to work with Clojure 1.5.1 and Leiningen 2.3.[24].
+lein-test-refresh has been tested to work with Clojure 1.5.1 and 1.6 with Leiningen 2.3.[24].

 Because of
 [tools.namespace](https://github.com/clojure/tools.namespace) changes